gl-inet/docs3.x/docs/specification/gl-sf1200/index.md

 GL-S1200 has Dual-core CPU which provides multi-task processing.

-It has a 16MB Nor flash which provide enough spaces for your customzied firmware.
+It has a 16MB NOR flash which provide enough spaces for your customzied firmware.